supraxylon/Whisper-API-GUI/README.md

 you cant just activate it outright you must call it from the batch file via "call %CD%/whateveryounamedyourvenv/Scripts/activate.bat" and then you can install your requirements file

-This relies on FFMPEG which can be ionstalled from https://ffmpeg.org/
+This relies on FFMPEG which can be installed from https://ffmpeg.org/

 future improvments i could make would be to split the file into 24mb sizes with 10 seconds of additional overlap to account for split words for example: